-The broadcast code format is such that the last 100 microseconds of the sync interval are always vacant and alternate sync intervals are usually vacant (Figures 7 and 14).
+The broadcast code format is such that the last 100 μsec of the sync interval are always vacant and alternate sync intervals are usually vacant (Figs. 7 and 14).
 These empty spaces are used to simplify the synchronization of the demodulator.
-The manner in which the sync demodulator operates is shown in Figures 13 and 14.
-The first pulse, no matter when it occurs, passes through an "and" gate and triggers a bootstrap ramp generator.
-The bootstrap inhibits the gate for the length of the ramp, 900 microseconds.
+The manner in which the sync demodulator operates is shown in Figs. 13 and 14.
+The first pulse, no matter when it occurs, passes through an AND gate and triggers a bootstrap ramp generator.
+The bootstrap inhibits the gate for the length of the ramp, 900 μ sec.
 After the bootstrap has removed the gate inhibition, the next pulse is allowed through to repeat the cycle.
-If the first pulse occured in the middle of some particular sync interval, then the ramp will turn off in the middle of the following interval, which will probably be empty.
-Figure 14 shows how the unsynchronized ramp would be synchronized by the IF output using the sync pulses and empty intervals.
+If the first pulse occurred in the middle of some particular sync interval, then the ramp will turn off in the middle of the following interval, which will probably be empty.
+Fig. 14 shows how the unsynchronized ramp would be synchronized by the IF output using the sync pulses and empty intervals.

-The outputs which are produced by the sync interval demodulator are: First, the ramp, which is used to generate the delays required for the code demodulator; second, the sync pulses, which are used to synchronize the various time codes within a microsecond; third, a clamp output, which is used to discharge capacitors for high speed operation; and fourth, a test pulse, which would be used as an aid for tests and alignment.
-This test pulse is derived in exactly the same manner as the rate, or synchronized set, pulses in the code demodulator and is usually adjusted for a one pps output.
+The outputs which are produced by the sync interval demodulator are: first, the ramp, which is used to generate the delays required for the code demodulator; second, the sync pulses, which are used to synchronize the various time codes within a microsecond; and third, a test pulse, which would be used as an aid for tests and alignment.
+This test pulse is derived in exactly the same manner as the rate, or synchronized set, pulses in the code demodulator and is usually adjusted for a 1-pps output.

-Time Code and Rate Demodulator.
-The code demodulator must take the outputs from the sync demodulator and use them, along with the IF output, to generate the desired time code.
+Time code and rate demodulator: The code demodulator must take the outputs from the sync demodulator and use them, along with the IF output, to generate the desired time code.
 One such demodulator is required for each code output desired.
-Figures 15 and 16 describe the operation of a typical demodulator.
+Figs. 15 and 16 described the operation of a typical demodulator.13

 The ramp output from the sync demodulator is used with a delay pickoff to select a portion of the sync interval to be examined.
 The portion of the interval which is examined is different for each code.
 Because of the manner in which the codes are generated in the encoder, the set pulse will occur in an interval which is several milliseconds ahead of the interval containing the reset pulse.
 Therefore, the relative position of the set and reset pulses in the sync interval is arbitrary.
 When a set pulse occurs in the interval at the point where the delay pickoff is sampling, a gate is opened which allows the next sync pulse to set a bistable multivibrator.
 This is the bistable multivibrator which produces the code output.
-This synchronized pulse occurs at the code rate, correct in time, and is brought out separately as a repetition rate.
-When the reset pulse occurs in the interval and is recognized by the delay pickoff, it is used directly to reset the output bistable multivibrator.
-This means that the reset pulse is not synchronized with the 1000 pps sync rate.
-The effect of this operation on the code output is negligible.
-The difference between a pulse 2000 microseconds wide and one 2050 microseconds wide is barely discernable at a 100 pps rate and is even less so at the slower code rates.
-Since the percentage error is potentially greatest on the 100 pps code, these reset pulses are spaced closest to the front of the interval.
+This synchronized pulse occurs